kubernetes/kops/docs/aws.md

 We should now be able to pull a list of IAM users from the API, verifying that our credentials are working as expected.

+## Configure DNS

-We will now need to set up DNS for cluster, find one of the scenarios below that match your situation.
+We will now need to set up DNS for cluster, find one of the scenarios below (A,B,C) that match your situation.

-#### Setting up DNS for your cluster, with amazon as your registrar
+### (A) Setting up DNS for your cluster, with amazon as your registrar

 If you bought your domain with AWS, then you should already have a hosted zone in Route53.